Specifications for print artwork submission

 Critical Elements Margin

 All critical elements (text, images, logos, etc.) must be kept at least 0.125″ inside the edge of the margin line.
-Anything left close to edge may be cut off during trimming.
+Anything left close to the edge may be cut off during trimming.

 Whenever possible outline all fonts, otherwise all used fonts must be collected.
 When collecting fonts, be sure to collect screen and printer fonts.